Funeral homes share advice for those grieving on Father’s Day

 and live on Freeview channel 276

-With research from Co-op Funeralcare showing that 84% of people in the West Midlands experienced the death of a loved one in the past five years, John Taylor Funeralcare on Russell Terrace, Leamington Spa, is reaching out to the community this Father’s Day to offer advice and support for those who may be struggling this time of the year.
+With research from Co-op Funeralcare showing that 84 per cent of people in the West Midlands experienced the death of a loved one in the past five years, John Taylor Funeralcare on Russell Terrace, Leamington Spa, is reaching out to the community this Father’s Day to offer advice and support for those who may be struggling this time of the year.

 As part of this, Co-op Funeralcare has joined up with Child Bereavement UK to sponsor an animated short film created to help bereaved people of all ages understand their grief and find ways to cope.